Latest Saga (SAGA) News Update

 TLDR

-Saga's latest codebase updates focus on security hardening and user experience improvements.
+Saga's recent codebase updates focus on foundational upgrades, security hardening, and enhanced user experience.

-2. Cosmos EVM v0.5.0 Upgrade (November 2025) – Major foundation upgrade for better developer tools and cross-chain compatibility.
+1. Cosmos EVM v0.5.0 Upgrade (13 November 2025) – A core infrastructure update for better developer tools and future cross-chain features.

-3. Bridge Observability & IBC Hooks (August 2025) – Infrastructure to make cross-chain transactions transparent and composable.
+3. Bridge Observability & IBC Hooks (13 August 2025) – Development of tools for transparent cross-chain transactions and complex multi-action workflows.

 Deep Dive